dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 </mjml>
 ```

 If you noticed, we didn't provide `width` or `height`.
-This is because we want it to take up 100% of it's parent column width.
-Since section's default width is `600px` then the image follows this width and the height will automatically adjust.
-The image will also become responsive on smaller viewport, you can resize your window to check it out.
+This is because we want it to take up 100% of its parent column width.
+Since the section's default width is `600px` then the image follows this width and the height will automatically adjust.
+The image will also become responsive on a smaller viewport, you can resize your window to check it out.

 Let's look at how our email template looks like now: